Innovations in Renewable Energy: Shaping a Sustainable Future

 Top 10 Sustainable Computing experts to follow

-Prof. Wu-chun Feng: From Virginia Tech, Prof. Feng’s pioneering revolves around computing.
-He introduced the concept of ‘Green500’, a list highlighting the energy-efficient supercomputers, thus promoting energy efficiency as a sought-after metric in high-performance computing.
+Prof. Wu-chun Feng: From Virginia Tech, Prof. Feng’s pioneering work revolves around green computing.
+He introduced the concept of ‘Green500’, a list highlighting the most energy-efficient supercomputers, thus promoting energy efficiency as a sought-after metric in high-performance computing.

 Dr. Rajesh Gupta: Based at UC San Diego, Dr. Gupta’s work focuses on energy-efficient microarchitectures.
 He leads various research projects that aim to reduce power consumption in both computing and communication components.

-Dr. Carla P. Gomes: A professor at Cornell Dr. Gomes champions the intersection of and intelligence.
-She’s especially known for computational methods targeting , renewable energy, and change.
+Dr. Carla P. Gomes: A professor at Cornell University, Dr. Gomes champions the intersection of sustainability and computational intelligence.
+She’s especially known for computational methods targeting biodiversity, renewable energy, and climate change.

 Dr. Partha Ranganathan: Currently at Google, Dr. Ranganathan’s research delves into energy-efficient server designs and sustainable data centers.
 His insights into reducing the carbon footprint of large-scale computing infrastructures are invaluable.